Ken Demarest: Career

 In social gaming, Demarest was part of the early work blending 3D multiplayer online games and social game play both stand-alone and on networks such as Facebook and MySpace.

 Demarest was a founder of Appsoma, a platform as a service for scientific analysis.

 As an artist for Shadow Garden he wrote 'Sand', the most popular and frequently sold work on the platform developed by Zack Simpson.
-Sand is in the permanent collections of numerous museums worldwide including the Discovery Science Center and Sony Wonder Technology Lab.
-Demarest's later work supported technology that benefits humanity including MorSand, a 2006 Tech Award Laureate, and CellBazaar, a 2007 Laureate.
+Sand is in the permanent collections of numerous museums worldwide including the Discovery Science Center and the Sony Wonder Technology Lab.
+Demarest's later work supported technology that benefits humanity, including MorSand, a 2006 Tech Award Laureate, and CellBazaar, a 2007 Laureate.